ManoloiuAlexandru/Popular-games-and-Small-projects/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
 A recursive definition using just set theory notions is that a (non-empty) binary tree is a tuple (L, S, R), where L and R are binary trees or the empty set and S is a singleton set.
 Some authors allow the binary tree to be the empty set as well.
 [Wikipedia](https://en.wikipedia.org/wiki/Binary_tree)

   *Implementation*</br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implementation is in Python and it is using Object Oriented concepts.
-The class BinaryTree is used to define an object that has the 3 attributes of a node in a Binary Tree:</br>
+The class BinaryTree is used to define an object that has the 3 attributes of a node in a Binary Tree:
-    - right= node to the right
-    - left= node to the left
-    - data= data from the node
+    - name= name of the player
+    - cards= gives the cards that the player has in his hands
+    - hand_value= that increase with the number on the card
+    - money= this is the money that the player has at the start.

   *How it Works*</br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The methods add_to_left and add_to_right are use to add data to the left and to the right of node, that is passed as argument.
 The method get_person_that_talked traverse the tree on the right to check to who the node had talked to and returns a list that contains these nodes.
 The get_person_to_talk_to makes the same thing as the last method but this time is traversing the tree on the left side.
 The method talk calls the last 2 methods then pickes a random person from the left side and put it on the right side, this means that  the person has talked to that person so it won't be picked again.
 At the end the method return the new formed tree.